zapPilot/docs/docs/introduction.md

 **📊 For the Index Investor**
 "I want a crypto version of the S&P 500.
 Rebalance it monthly based on market cap."
-→ Zap Pilot lets you create and maintain custom portfolios — rebalanced manually or automatically.
+→ Zap Pilot lets you create and maintain custom portfolios — rebalanced manually.

 ---